 To get a big crowd, you must conduct a strategy using inviters.
 The inviters can be called by a variety of titles such as Church Reps or Group Organizers.
 Inviters are those who commit with you and take the responsibility to bring couples to your event.
 This commitment is more than informing others about your event.
-The inviters should not only tell couples about the conference but also register them and collect the registration money.
+The inviters should not only tell couples about the conference but also help them get registered.
 That way couples are likely to show up.